 Woolloongabba Bikeway project - Woolloongabba

-Brisbane City Council has recently undertaken community consultation on the preliminary design for the Woolloongabba Bikeway project.
+Brisbane City Council is pleased to release the detailed design for the Woolloongabba Bikeway project.

 |Address||Stanley Street between Ipswich Road, Woolloongabba and Dock Street, South Brisbane, and Annerley Road between Stanley Street, Woolloongabba and Gladstone Road, Dutton Park.|